Shulyaka/powerllm/README.md

   Power LLM includes a tool that allows LLM to write scripts in Home Assistant format and instantly execute them to handle more complex tasks than covered by standard intents.
 If this option is enabled, Power LLM will make an effort to verify that all entities referenced in this script are exposed.
 This process however has certain limitations (for example if the entity id is evaluated from template at runtime), so the script might fail this check more often than wanted.

-* ### Facts that the model remembers for each user This field should be in a yaml map format, with user_id as the key and string as the value.
-The string contains the facts that the LLM chose to remember about the user.
-The best way to add things here is to ask LLM to remember something about you.
+* ### Facts that the model remembers for each user These field contain the facts that the LLM chose to remember about the user for each `user_id`.
+You can also ask LLM to remember something about you.
 This option is presented here in case you want to delete something.

 ## HTTP API